-DAN SCOTT crafts an itinerary to suit every member of the family on a holiday to the UK and Europe
+DAN SCOTT crafts an itinerary to suit every member of the family on a holiday in Europe, between Manchester and Paris

 For a dad travelling through Europe with two soccer-mad daughters, it doesn’t get much better than this.
 Installed at Old Trafford, one of the world’s most famous sports arenas, for the Manchester United home game versus Arsenal, we’re welcomed by the stadium announcer in front of a crowd of more than 73,000 fans.
 “Hi to Mila and Freya Scott, who are 12 and 9, and from a tiny hamlet called Charlotte Bay, which is in NSW, Australia, 12,000 miles away,” he says.
 “They play for a girls’ team, are you ready for this?
 They are called the Busby Babes, and of course they are managed by their dad, Dan Scott … so we wish them all the very best and warm greetings.”